MuhamadJuwandi/Creative-works-and-web/03_media-information-project/README.md

 # 📰 Media & Information Projects

-Collection of media and information-based projects that I have managed and produced, including video clips, social media content, and article drafts.
+A collection of media and information-based projects that I have managed and produced, including digital articles, social media content, and video materials.

-This folder represents **real content production work**, not experimental or tutorial materials.
+This directory represents **real content production and media operations**, not experimental or learning-only work.

 ---